osd/ECUtil.h: 117: FAILED assert(old_size == total_chunk_size) in 0.80.10

 <sjusthm> since the object does not currently have any data

-#6 Updated by Samuel Just over 5 years ago
+#6 Updated by Samuel Just about 7 years ago

 2015-12-03 09:53:41.845187 7f68aecb2700 10 osd.80 8518 dequeue_op 0x7f690866f3b0 prio 63 cost 2096640 latency 24.577112 osd_op(client.11661.0:10010125 default.11661.7__shadow_NBC_SUITS_F6307_HD_10CH_FR_EN_DA000449566_16X9_178_2398_DIGITAL_FINAL_33620.mov.2~2XoKTxTsYORRDqGbdFS_K9QzzTicUMb.37_13 [write 2096640~2096640] 23.fca94ccd RETRY=1220 ack+ondisk+retry+write e8502) v4 pg pg[23.4cds0( v 7397'9268 (1614'6255,7397'9268]